-You can call our clinic to schedule an appointment.
+You can call our practice to schedule an appointment.
 Please arrive 15 minutes prior to your scheduled appointment to allow time to check in.
 If needed, we can provide you with an interpreter for your appointment.
 Just let us know that you need one when you schedule your appointment.
 For all your appointments, please bring your current insurance card, photo ID, and the bottles of any medications, including over-the-counter medicines and herbal supplements, you are taking, as well as recent forms you have been provided or test results.
 If your insurance has a co-pay for an office visit, you will be responsible to pay at the time of your visit.

 We want to meet all your care needs so occasionally appointment times may run longer than scheduled.
 When this happens, your patience is appreciated.
 The registration staff will advise you if your doctor is behind schedule.
-Follow-up appointments can be made before you leave the clinic.
+Follow-up appointments can be made before you leave the practice.
 If you arrive more than 15 minutes past your scheduled appointment time, we may have to reschedule your visit.

 A complete and signed Permission to Treat Minor Child Form is required for treatment of minors without a parent or legal guardian present.
 This form is included in the pediatric new patient packets and can be requested from our team during business hours.

 Your First Appointment